Efinix-Inc/evsoc/README.md

                 `-- src
     ```

-    ***Note:*** Source files for Efinity IP(s) to be generated using IP Manager in Efinity® IDE, where IP settings files are provided in *ip* directory in respective project folder.
+    ***Note:*** Source files for Efinix soft-IP(s) are to be generated using IP Manager in Efinity® IDE, where IP settings files are provided in *ip* directory in respective project folder.

-2.  **How much is the resource consumption of EVSoC framework?**
+2.  **How much is the resource consumption for EVSoC framework?**

     Below are the resource utilization tables of ISP example design on EVSoC framework, compiled for Efinix Trion® T120F324 device using Efinity® IDE v2020.2.